 Compliance is a condition of the NWP itself; non-compliance of the terms and conditions of an NWP 32 authorization may result in an additional enforcement action (e.g., a Class I civil administrative penalty).
 Any authorization under this NWP is automatically revoked if the permittee does not comply with the terms of this NWP or the terms of the court decision, consent decree, or judicial/non-judicial settlement agreement.
 This NWP does not apply to any activities occurring after the date of the decision, decree, or agreement that are not for the purpose of mitigation, restoration, or environmental benefit.
-Before reaching any settlement agreement, the Corps will ensure compliance with the provisions of 33 CFR part 326 and 33 CFR 330.6(d)(2)and (e).(Authorities: Sections 10 and 404)
+Before reaching any settlement agreement, the Corps will ensure compliance with the provisions of 33 CFR part 326 and 33 CFR 330.6(d)(2) and (e).
+(Authorities: Sections 10 and 404)

 33. Temporary Construction, Access, and Dewatering.
-Temporary structures, work, and discharges, including cofferdams, necessary for construction activities or access fills or dewatering of construction sites, provided that the associated primary activity is authorized by the Corps of Engineers or the U.S. Coast Guard.
-This NWP also authorizes temporary structures, work, and discharges, including cofferdams, necessary for construction activities not otherwise subject to the Corps or U.S. Coast Guard permit requirements.
+Temporary structures, work, and discharges of dredged or fill material, including cofferdams, necessary for construction activities or access fills or dewatering of construction sites, provided that the associated primary activity is authorized by the Corps of Engineers or the U.S. Coast Guard.
+This NWP also authorizes temporary structures, work, and discharges of dredged or fill material, including cofferdams, necessary for construction activities not otherwise subject to the Corps or U.S. Coast Guard permit requirements.
 Appropriate measures must be taken to maintain near normal downstream flows and to minimize flooding.
 Fill must consist of materials, and be placed in a manner, that will not be eroded by expected high flows.
 The use of dredged material may be allowed if the district engineer determines that it will not cause more than minimal adverse environmental effects.
-Following completion of construction, temporary fill must be returned to its original location, and the affected areas must be restored to preconstruction elevations.
+Following completion of construction, temporary fill must be entirely removed to an area that has no waters of the United States, dredged material must be returned to its original location, and the affected areas must be restored to pre-construction elevations.
 The affected areas must also be revegetated, as appropriate.
 This permit does not authorize the use of cofferdams to dewater wetlands or other aquatic areas to change their use.
 Structures left in place after construction is completed require a separate section 10 permit if located in navigable waters of the United States.
 (See 33 CFR part 322.)